Installation Options

 • Is the ground level for the ladders, or will packing be required?

-• Ensure that there will be no damage caused to pipe work or electrical cables.
+• Ensure no damage will be caused to pipework or electrical cables.

-• If the wall is to be drilled notethis applies to the drilling required for the bracket AND the routing of cables.
+• If the wall is to be drilled, this applies to the drilling required for the bracket AND the routing of cables.

 General Safety Precautions, DOs and DON'Ts